Zikai (singer)

-Isabelle Zikai Gbotto Carlsson, better known by the artist name Zikai, born December 2, 1997, in Stockholm is a Swedish singer-songwriter.
+Isabelle Zikai Gbotto Carlsson (born December 2, 1997), better known as Zikai, is a Swedish singer-songwriter.

-Early life
+Biography

-Isabelle Carlsson has a Swedish mother and a father from Ivory Coast.
-When Zikai was 15 years old, she was discovered by producer Mack Beats.
-Soon she wrote text for other artists in Sweden.
+Zikai has a Swedish mother and a father from Ivory Coast.
+When she was 15 years old, she was discovered by producer Mack Beats.
+She started her career writing songs for other artists in Sweden.
 In 2019, Isabelle started her own artist career under the name Zikai.

-Career

 At the age of 15, Zikai began writing songs with the Swedish hip-hop elite and performed with among others, Silvana Imam, Michael Dida and Cherrie.
 Together with Eva Dahlgren, Zikai joined Silvana Imam on the song Fri which the three of them performed together at the musicfestival Bråvallafestivalen in 2017.
 She has previously written mostly for other artists.
 But the music she wrote began to be more about her own life and in 2019 her debut single was released.

-2019

 As a songwriter, Zikai wrote songs with Alexander Oscar, Janice and many more.
 The song Number with Alexander Oscar sold gold in Denmark and the song Hearts Will Bleed written with Janice became a soundtrack to the game FIFA 20.
 On January 25, 2019, Zikai released her first song Mountain Peak, which got a big spread through P3, Swedish National Radio.
 In February, Zikai entered the stage at the Swedish Grammy awards 2019 and performed the song live.
 Grammy-winning GRADES made a remix of Mountain Peak which was released at the end of March, simultaneously mentioning Zikai as one of his new favorite artists.
 The song Beach Day was released on May 10, 2019, and in June Zikai was named as the Future Artist by P3.
 On September 27, the song Liquor Kisses was released.
 Dopest also listed Zikai as one of the most promising artists on the Swedish music scene in 2019.
 On December 2, Zikai ended the year with the single "Do You Love Me Still?".

-2020

-May 8 Zikai's debut-EP "Make You Mine" was released together with the song "Champagne For Breakfast".
+In May 2020, Zikai's debut-EP "Make You Mine" was released together with the song "Champagne For Breakfast".
 She performed the song on Swedish TV-show Allsång på Skansen later that summer.

-In 2020 she also got nominated for a Denniz Pop-Award for Rookie of the year.

-In autumn 2020, she got her own talkshow called "Twenty Something Talkshow" on YouTube where she interviewed Swedish celebrities.
+She also was nominated for a Denniz Pop-Award for Rookie of the year.
+In autumn of 2020, she started a talk show called "Twenty Something Talkshow" on YouTube where she interviewed Swedish celebrities.
 She also performed her song "Twenty Something" on Musikkalendern and on Tolvslaget på Skansen together with SVEA where they performed their version of Rihanna's "Don't Stop The Music".